kikiru328/kikiru328.github.io/README.md

-yep..need to finish agp in this weekend.a
+stressed. p..need to finish agp in this weekend.a